The Ultimate Guide To Seville

 When to visit Seville?

 Seville has good weather all year around with mild winters and hot summers, where temperatures regularly exceed 40 degrees!
-March to May is the best time to visit Seville when the gardens are lush and green and the evenings are light, there are also fewer crowds to enjoy it!
+Early summer, from April to June is the best time to visit Seville when the gardens are lush and green and the evenings are light, there are also fewer crowds to enjoy it!
+September and October are also nice months to visit with excellent weather, but be aware of festivals in September.

 Is Seville warm in January?

-Yes!
-January in Seville is actually mild (16-18 Celsius) compared to other regions in Europe.
-Seville is always an attractive destination and the activities and accommodation can be enjoyed with appealingly low rates from January to March.
+Seville city sees one of the mildest Januarys in Europe (16-18 Celsius) – it’s an attractive destination to visit all year round.
+Plus activities and accommodation can be enjoyed with appealingly low rates from January to March.

 How many days in Seville?

-A long weekend in Seville is perfect if you only plan on visiting the highlights, if you have 2 full days this is possible, but I recommend at least 3 nights to do it justice.
-In 4 nights you can absorb the vibrant culture better, wander around more and factor in a day trip nearby.
+You can visit Seville for a week, however, 3 days in Seville is also perfect if you only plan on seeing the highlights, if you have 2 full days this is possible, but I recommend at least 3 nights to do it justice.
+In 4 or 5 nights you can absorb the vibrant culture better, wander around more and include a wonderful day trip, there’s so many to choose from!

 Is Seville expensive?